awesomephant/notes/_posts/2018-01-30-hamish-muir.md

 then youd cut  that up and paste onto  a grid send this all back and forth via bikemessenger to the typesetter

-ocatvo 8 1992
+## Issue 8 (1992)

-theyd run out of money
-the cd was the new big thing
+- They'd run out of money and the CD was the new big thing
-microsoft encarta was going around fulll of californa type design, isonc etc
+- microsoft encarta was going around
-They were interested in what multimedia could mean for design collectors had all these 7 issue waiting for the 8th, and they got this cd 256 colours, built in macromedia director ytpography as interface
+- They were interested in what multimedia could mean for design collectors had all these 7 issue waiting for the 8th, and they got this cd 256 colours, built in macromedia director ytpography as interface